Symbolicate JavaScript Stack Traces with the OpenTelemetry Collector

 lines_attribute_key Which attribute should the lines of the stack trace be sourced from exception.structured_stacktrace.lines

-preserve_stack_trace After the stack trace has been symbolicated, determines if the original values be preserved as attributes true
+preserve_stack_trace After the stack trace has been symbolicated should the original values be preserved as attributes true

-original_stack_trace_key If the stack trace is being preserved, which key should it be copied to exception.stacktrace.original
+original_stack_trace_attribute_key If the stack trace is being preserved which key should it be copied to exception.stacktrace.original

-original_urls_attribute_key If the stack trace is being preserved, which key should the URLs be copied to exception.structured_stacktrace.urls.original
+original_urls_attribute_key If the stack trace is being preserved which key should the urls be copied to

 Additional Processing Options